2023–2024 Gaza Strip preterm births: Al-Shifa Hospital

 On 11 November, IDF spokesman Daniel Hagari stated the army would help evacuate babies from al-Shifa Hospital, but a Gaza Health Ministry spokesman stated Israel had not provided "any mechanism to get the babies out to a safer hospital."
 The same day, Physicians for Human Rights–Israel stated two premature babies had died due to the loss of electricity.

 On 15 November, Israel launched a raid on al-Shifa Hospital, where three dozen premature babies were still sheltering.
 The director of Al-Shifa stated Israel's claim that it would provide incubators to premature babies was false.
 Reuters reported the IDF said that three battery powered incubators were on standby outside Gaza.
 The IDF released a video showing them depositing at the front gate of al-Shifa 300 L of fuel and a photo of a soldier loading mobile incubators.
 One mother reported believing that her premature son was going to die.
 On 19 November, 31 premature babies at al-Shifa were evacuated by the Palestinian Red Crescent, WHO, and UNOCHA to southern Gaza.
 They were planned to be moved to Egypt with their families the following day.
 Two additional babies died soon after.
 The babies were reported to be suffering from severe hypoglycemia — insufficient blood sugar.
 On 20 November, 28 of the babies were evacuated to Egypt.
 Only eight were accompanied by their parents, as the others were orphans, or their parents were unable to leave Gaza.
 As of 20 November 2023, eight babies were reported as having died at al-Shifa during that month.

 Al-Nasr Children's Hospital

 On 10 November, Doctors Without Borders reported that evacuating medical workers at Al-Nasr Children's Hospital had to leave babies in incubators after the IDF bombed the pediatric hospital.
 On 29 November, video footage from Al-Nasr showed the aftermath of the hospital's evacuation, with the five premature babies dead still in their incubators.
 The Euro-Mediterranean Human Rights Monitor confirmed the Al-Nasr infants' deaths.
 They stated the IDF had indicated to hospital staff they would evacuate the babies, though the IDF denied any involvement.
-In a recording of a phone call between COGAT and a medical official, the IDF official confirmed ambulances would retrieve patients from al-Nasr, but hospital officials stated the ambulances never arrived.
-The Red Cross stated that it had received "several requests" for evacuations from hospitals in northern Gaza, but due to security concerns, it was "not involved in any operations or evacuations, nor did teams commit to doing so."
-The organization also described the footage of deceased children as an "unspeakable tragedy."